RanaElGahawy/DISASSEMBLER/README.txt

 2- What does "CompressedIns" do?

+It takes the least two significant bits in a variable called opcode and according to its vaue it goes to either Quadrant zero (if they are 00), Quadrant one (if they are 01), Quadrant two (if they are 10).

+Quadrant Zero has three functions:
+- sw
+- lw
+- addi4spn

+Quadrant One:
+- Nop
+- addi
+- jal
+- li
+- addi16spn
+- lui
+- srli
+- srai
+- andi
+- sub
+- xor
+- or
+- and
+- j
+- Beqz
+- Bnez

+Quadrant Two:
+- slli
+- lwsp
+- swsp
+- jr
+- mv
+- ebreak
+- jalr
+- add

+Most of these instructions have different ways of encoding so they have separate functions to represent them and to get the bits accoring to the equivalent way of formatting.
+Each function returns the equivalent assembly instruction to the main.
+Jal and branch instructions update the label map for their offset.

 3- What does "thirtyTwo_bit_inst" do?
 This function saves the first 7 bits of the instruction word in a unsigned int called "opcode".